Aikku93/ulc-codec/README.md

 ## Technical details
 * Target bitrate: 32..256kbps+ (44.1kHz, M/S stereo)
+    * CBR, ABR, and VBR (Quality = 1..100) modes available
     * No hard limits on playback rate or coding bitrate
 * MDCT-based encoding (using sine window)
     * Window switching is combined with so-called 'overlap switching', the latter of which varies the size of the overlap segment of transient \[sub]blocks.
-The idea is to center the transient within a subblock, at which point overlap switching takes over to emphasize it, without having to switch to use small windows for the entire block, overall resulting in improved quality compared to the more-common '1 long block or N short blocks' strategy.
+The idea is to center the transient within a window transition region, at which point overlap switching takes over to clamp down on its leakage without having to switch to use small windows for the entire block, overall resulting in improved quality compared to the more-common '1 long block or N short blocks' strategy.
 * Non-linear coefficient quantization for greater control over dynamic range
 * Extremely simple nybble-based syntax (no entropy-code lookups needed)